kcastillo3/phase2-project/README.md

 Make one POST request to submit new artwork via the Submit Art form

 5. State Management

+Use React's state management capabilities to handle the dynamic content, such as the list of artworks in the collection and the submission form state.
+Ensure that submitting a new artwork updates the collection view without a manual refresh.

 # Getting Started with Create React App